mrkouchaki/Customized-LLM-BERT-Model-for-Time-Series-Anomaly-Detection-in-5G-Networks/README.md

 # Customized LLM-BERT Model for Time-Series Anomaly Detection in 5G Networks

-Welcome to the repository for our Customized LLM-BERT Model, designed for anomaly detection in time-series data from 5G networks.
+This repository is related to my Customized LLM-BERT Model, designed for anomaly detection in time-series data from 5G networks.
 This project represents a novel approach to applying BERT, a Transformer-based Large Language Model (LLM), to the domain of wireless communication, specifically for analyzing In-phase and Quadrature (IQ) data streams.

 ## 📜 Overview

 With the evolution of 5G networks, real-time monitoring and anomaly detection have become crucial for maintaining network reliability and performance.
 This project introduces a cutting-edge method by adapting BERT, a well-known Transformer-based LLM, to detect anomalies in time-series data from 5G networks.

 ### Key Innovations:
-- **Customized Time-Series Embedding:** We have customized the BERT architecture to handle time-series data by developing a specialized embedding layer that transforms the 2D IQ data into a higher-dimensional space compatible with BERT’s input requirements.
+- **Customized Time-Series Embedding:** I have developed a customized architecture to handle time-series data by developing a specialized embedding layer that transforms the 2D sample data into a higher-dimensional space compatible with BERT’s input requirements.
-- **Transformer Adaptation for Time-Series:** By treating sequences of IQ samples as analogous to sequences of tokens in a sentence, we’ve successfully applied the Transformer model to time-series data, enabling the detection of subtle anomalies over long sequences.
+- **Transformer Adaptation for Time-Series:** By treating sequences of samples as analogous to sequences of tokens in a sentence, we’ve successfully applied the Transformer model to time-series data, enabling the detection of subtle anomalies over long sequences.
 - **Anomaly Detection via Reconstruction Error:** The model identifies anomalies by calculating the reconstruction error between the original and reconstructed IQ data, allowing for precise detection of irregularities in the network’s performance.
 - **Cross-Domain Application of LLMs:** Leveraging the power of BERT and Transformers, traditionally used in NLP, we’ve demonstrated their versatility in processing and analyzing time-series data in the telecommunications domain.